kwkou/815/articles/sql-database-technical-overview.md

 <properties
-   pageTitle="什么是 SQL 数据库"
-   description="了解 Azure SQL 数据库、Microsoft 的关系数据库管理系统 (RDBMS) 和云中 PaaS 解决方案的技术详细信息与功能。" services="sql-database" documentationCenter="" authors="shontnew"
+   pageTitle="What is SQL Database" description="Discover the technical details and capabilities of Azure SQL Database, Microsoft's relational database management system (RDBMS) and PaaS solution in the cloud." services="sql-database" documentationCenter="" authors="shontnew"